-- 3. Have approval of the Cooperative Work Experience Education Coordinator. - Have occupational or education goals to which, in the opinion of the Coordinator, the cooperative work experience education will contribute. - 5.
-Pursue a planned program of cooperative work experience education which, in the opinion of the Coordinator, includes new or expanded responsibilities or learning opportunities beyond those experienced during the previous employment.
+- I.Be a legally indentured or certified apprentice. - 2.Complete no less than seven units (summer session, one course) including cooperative work experience education. - 3.
+Have approval of the Cooperative Work Experience Education - 4.
+Have occupational or education goals to which, in the opinion of the Coordinator, the cooperative work experience education will contribute. - 5.Pursue a planned program of cooperative work experience education which, in the opinion of the Coordinator, includes new or expanded responsibilities or learning opportunities beyond those experienced during the previous employment.